Table of Contents

 Worldwide, women represent half of all people living with HIV.
 In the past, women could not participate in many types of clinical trials.
 Now they can freely take part in trials, but few women do so.
 A study from 2012 reported that women represented, on average, only one in five participants in clinical trials of antiretroviral drugs approved by the FDA from 2000 to 2008.
 The good news is that, globally, women's participation in prevention studies, including vaccine studies and behavioral studies, seems to be higher.
 In 2021, a third of participants in studies presented at a major AIDS conference were women.

 It is extremely important for women living with HIV, and people with HIV in general, to be involved at every level of research.
-When a diverse range of people that will be affected by the drug or process being studied are included in designing the study rather than simply testing the product, the results will be more useful and successful.
+When a diverse range of people that will be affected by the drug or process being studied is included in designing the study rather than simply testing the product, the results will be more useful and successful.

 In 2020, The Well Project was part of a group of researchers – including people living with HIV and community organizations representing them – that studied whether or not people living with HIV would be willing to participate in HIV cure trials, or switch to new forms of HIV treatment, based on potential risks and benefits.
 The researchers found differences in preferences and reasons for participating based on gender – which would not have been found if women (cisgender and transgender) had not been included in the study.

 For example, the features that led cis and trans women to be interested in joining a clinical trial were different than for cis men.
 They included supports like regular nurse visits, being paid, help with transportation to the study location, and having a meal while there.
-Furthermore, a majority of people in the study were unlikely to switch to an HIV remission method if there were even a very small increase in risk of transmitting HIV to a partner.
+Furthermore, a majority of people in the study were unlikely to switch to an HIV remission method if there were even a very small increase in the chances of transmitting HIV to a partner.
 This kind of information is important for researchers to know before a study even begins recruiting (signing up) participants.

 Should I Participate in a Clinical Trial?